-Delphos Police reports
+Beginner beekeeper class set in Celina

 DELPHOS

-— The St. John’s Lady Jays held Van Wert without a point for nearly an
+— St. John’s and Lima Central Catholic matched up in their long-time

-entire quarter of basketball at Robert A. Arnzen Gymnasium on Thursday
+Sunday afternoon boys basketball rivalry at Robert A. Arnzen Gymnasium.

-night and used a 15-0 run during the second and third quarters to take

 Delphos Herald Affiliates